Mercedes-Benz G-Class

 The 400,000th unit was built on 4 December 2020.
+The success of the second-generation W463 led to the 500,000th unit milestone three years later in April 2023.
+The 500,000th model was a special one-off model with agave green paintwork, black front end, and amber turn signal indicators in tribute to the iconic 1979 press release photo of a jumping W460 240 GD.

 History

-The G-class was developed as a military vehicle from a suggestion by the Shah of Iran (at the time a significant Mercedes shareholder) to Mercedes and was later offered as a civilian vehicle in 1979.
+The G-class was developed as a military vehicle from a suggestion by the Shah of Iran Mohammad Reza Pahlavi to Mercedes and was later offered as a civilian vehicle in 1979.
 In this military role the vehicle was sometimes referred to as the "Wolf".
 The Peugeot P4 was a variant made under licence in France with a Peugeot engine.
 The first military in the world to use it was the Argentine Army (Ejército Argentino) beginning in 1981 with the military model 461, at least one of these was captured in the Falklands and subsequently served with the Royal Air Force.

 The development of the G-Class started in 1972 with a cooperative agreement between Daimler-Benz and Steyr-Daimler-Puch in Graz, Austria.
 Mercedes-Benz engineers in Stuttgart were in charge of design and testing, while the team in Graz developed the production plans.
 The first wooden model was presented to Daimler-Benz management in 1973, with the first drivable prototype beginning various testing including German coalfields, the Sahara Desert, and the Arctic Circle in 1974.
 Construction commenced on a new production facility in Graz, where the new cross-country vehicle would be assembled nearly entirely by hand in 1975, with production of the "G Model" beginning in Graz in 1979.
 In 1980, the Vatican took delivery of a specially made G-Wagen outfitted with a clear thermoplastic top which served as the Popemobile.
-The “Papa G” later took up permanent residence at the Mercedes-Benz Museum in Stuttgart, Germany.
+The "Papa G" later took up permanent residence at the Mercedes-Benz Museum in Stuttgart, Germany.

-The first major refinements were introduced in 1981, including an automatic transmission, air conditioning, an auxiliary fuel tank, protective headlamp grilles and a cable winch.
+The first major refinements were introduced in 1981, including an automatic transmission, air conditioning, an auxiliary fuel tank, protective headlamp grilles, and a cable winch.
 Fuel injection became available in 1982, when the 230 GE was introduced in Turin, along with more comfortable and supportive front seats, auxiliary heating, wider tires and fender flares.
-For 1985, differential locks, central door locking and a tachometer became standard and by 1986 over 50,000 G Models had been produced.
+For 1985, differential locks, central door locking and a tachometer became standard.
+By 1986, over 50,000 G Models had been produced.